Thousands of Resources, Ready to help.

 Michigan's 2020-2025 Statewide Historic Preservation Plan is here!
 The plan outlines broad preservation priorities and goals for this five year time period.
 The plan text was approved by the National Park Service in August, 2020.
 This plan is informed by public input and stakeholder feedback obtained throughout 2019 at regional workshops across the state.

-The creation of a five-year statewide historic preservation plan is a federal requirement for state historic preservation offices.
-The staff of the Michigan State Historic Preservation Office (SHPO) is constantly assessing the opportunities and threats facing historic preservation in Michigan and looking for ways to address them.
+The creation of a five-year statewide historic preservation plan is a federal requirement for each state historic preservation office.
+The staff of the SHPO is constantly assessing the opportunities and threats facing historic preservation in Michigan and looking for ways to address them.

 The SHPO programs are funded, in part, with federal funds from the National Park Service, U.S. Department of the Interior.
 However, the contents and opinions herein do not necessarily reflect the views or policies of the Department of the Interior, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the Department of the Interior.
 Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the U.S. Department of the Interior prohibits discrimination on the basis of race, color national origin, or disability or age in its federally assisted programs.
 If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office for Equal Opportunity, National Park Service, 1849 C Street, N.W., Washington, DC 20240.